Harshavignyan/FootBall/README.md

 - `/prematchboard`: For setting up countries before the match starts.
 - `/operator`: For managing and updating live scores.
 - `/customer`: For viewing live scores.
+- `/login`: For logging in as a user or admin.
+- `/signup`: For signing up as a user.
+- `/dashboard`: Admin dashboard for managing the application.
+- `/dashboard/signup`: For signing up as an admin.

 ## Author